codess-aus/PL-900/PowerAutomate.md

 # Demonstrate the capabilities of Power Automate (15-20%)

+### Common scenarios and capabilities of Power Automate:

+* Automating of repetitive tasks like moving data from one system to another
+* Guiding a user through a process so they can complete the different stages
+* Connecting to external data sources via one of the hundreds of connectors or directly via an API
+* Automating desktop based processes with robotic process automation (RPA) capabilities

+### Example: a purchase order approval
+Approvals are a great process to build in Power Automate.
+They are often defined yet manual.
+Check out the following scenario for an example:
+A user starts the process by going into a Power Apps app and creating a purchase order request.
+Once they submit the request, the information is sent to a Power Automate flow.
+The flow can be built to evaluate the request and then route the request based on criteria such as submitting user and request amount.
+The first action could be to send the request to the user's manager.
+The manager could be automatically retrieved from Azure AD, avoiding prompting for duplicate information.
+After the manager receives the approval and approves, the flow can then provide conditional logic.
+Typically, this might be something like: if the purchase order request is greater than $10,000, send it to VP; if not, then automatically approve the purchase order.

 ## Get a copy of the Flow for BackUp Purposes:
 You should use the Export option to export the flow as a package.
 Your co-worker could then import this package and re-use the original version of the flow.